 Finally, marketing defects involve lack of adequate warnings, improper instructions for use, and poor packaging.
 If a product’s packaging or accompanying instructions fail to warn about certain dangers, that product’s manufacturer or distributor may be liable for any harm someone suffers as a result.

 For instance, if a power saw should only be operated when the guard is in place but the consumer is not adequately warned of the dangers of operating the saw without the guard, the manufacturer or another party may be liable if a consumer is injured by using the saw without the guard in place.
-A product liability lawyer in Glastonbury could go into greater detail about these various forms of liability and how they could apply to a plaintiff’s unique circumstances.
+A defective products attorney in the area could go into greater detail about these various forms of liability and how they could apply to a plaintiff’s unique circumstances.

 Speak with a Glastonbury Product Liability Attorney Today